Monstera (mon-STER-uh) is a type of Evergreen tropical vine or shrub hailing from Central America.

 Monstera deliciosa is a tremendous example of this popular type of plant.
 Its leaves are leathery, green, deeply lobed, and huge.

 You may also hear this plant referred to as the Split Leaf Philodendron because of the deep lobes in the leaves.
 It is not a philodendron.

 It is a vigorous climbing plant that will clamber rapidly up a tree in a tropical setting.
 The leaves of this plant can grow to an enormous 3′ x 3′ feet.
-When outdoors growing in direct sunlight, the vines may reach a length of 30′ feet.
+When growing monstera outdoors in direct sunlight, the vines may reach a length of 30′ feet.

-Deliciosa has both a variegated and green leaf varieties.
+Deliciosa has both variegated and green leaf varieties.